In InfoCapture you can set an 'archiving age' for one (or more if appropriate) status(es) in your form.

 You can edit the archive age of a status in this way at any time (remember to click the 'save' button to apply!)

 Please note: The system cannot retroactively apply an archiving age to tickets.
 Once the age has been set tickets will only begin to archive once this duration has passed regardless of the date the ticket itself was submitted.
+Once a ticket has become 'archived' it cannot be changed back to a 'live' ticket but can still be interacted with.

 Which status(es) should be archived?